Intro-Sci-Comp-UIowa/biol-4386-course-project-TristanSzymanski/README.md

 ## Materials and Methods

 I will be utilizing COVID-19 genomes which will be provided to me by my lab.
 I intend to also obtain genomes from geographic locations outside of North America to try and create some inferences as to the region of origin of the genomes which were sequenced by my lab.
-I am unsure of what software I will use to create my alignments -
+I will use CLUSTAL to generate my alignments as it is the same software which the authors used and my lab has access to it.
-I currently think that I will use BLAST, but this may change after I obtain all of my sequences and have a better idea of the tools I will need to analyze and align them.
 To generate the pairwise comparative matrices, I intend to use R, as it is the best tool for creating and analyzing spreadsheets of data and is the most easily scaled in comparison to something like Excel.
 I also want to learn how to use R as the majority of my statistics work has been in Excel and Python up to this point.

-The phylogenetic trees will likely be created using Geneious software, which is also utilized by the authors of the figure that I am trying to reproduce.
-My current goal is to utilize all of their methods, including the generation of pairwise comparative matrices.
-To create the trees themselves, I intend to use the Neighbor
+The phylogenetic trees will likely be created using Geneious or PhyML.
+My current goal is to utilize the same software which the authors used, including the
-Joining Method (NJM) and  Kimura 80 to estimate evolutionary distance between the nodes.
+generation of pairwise comparative matrices.
+To create the trees themselves, I intend to use the Neighbor Joining Method (NJM) and  Kimura 80 to estimate evolutionary distance between the nodes.
 I would like to try and hand-calculate either UPGMA or NJM to gain a better understanding of how these simpler algorithms actually work.

 If I find that the alignments and creation of the trees take shorter than expected, I will consider incorporating more samples into my tree and using a more